amattsmith/StandardChargesData/README.md

 # StandardChargesData
-Sources of hospital data that complies with CMS manadate.
+Sources of hospital data in compliance with CMS manadate.